-CALIFORNIA ISO California Independent System Operator Settlements / Rerun Version No. 1.4

-AMENDMENT Version Date 01/16/04

-Energy Exchange Is Effective Date 01/16/04
+CALIFORNIA ISO Contente System Content ts / Rerun Version No. 1.4 AMENDMENT 51 Version Date 01/16/04 Energy Exchange Issue No. 7 Effective Date 01/16/04

 - 1.3 Assign the price and place in the Holding Account (BA2970) - 1.4 Calculate the net cost of the exchange - 2 Determine Users of EEP - 2.1 Gather all the data pertaining to Negative Deviations in the incoming period (i.e. Consumers) - 2.2 Add the negative UE of Non-Regulation Units (netted by BA and by Sub Hour) to the Positive UE of Regulation Units (netted by BA, Sub Hour), during the Incoming Hour to determine the billable quantity. - 3 Allocate Additional (Net) Costs to Users - 3.1 Gather all the necessary data - 3.2 Divide the net EEP cost into the MW used by each EEP user